-- Power System

-- Fencing System
+- Power System - Fencing System

 Selection of these depends on property size, fencing usage and animal type.

+Power System
-Power System - 1.
-Do you have a reliable electricity source? - Will determine Energizer type mains or battery (including solar options) - 2 How much fencing are you looking to power? - Distance / area influences Energizer size - and fence construction 3.
-What is your location?

-- Earthing is critical to good power transfer, drier areas need different fencing set-ups and more earthing to compensate - Solar energizer options are perfect for remote locations with good sunshine
+- 1. Do you have a reliable power source? - Will determine Energizer type 110v or battery (including solar options) - 2 How much fencing are you looking to power? - Distance influences Energizer size and fence construction - 3.
+What is your location? - Grounding is critical to good power transfer, drier areas need different fencing set-ups and more grounding to compensate - Solar energizer options are perfect for remote locations with good sunshine